Pikachu ★

 ★ Collector's Note

 EX-era cardstock is notoriously condition-sensitive.
-Edge wear, whitening, and centering issues are common, making PSA 10 copies genuinely scarce.
+Edge wear, whitening, and centering issues are common.
 The jump from PSA 9 to PSA 10 typically represents a 3–5× price premium.
-For buyers considering grading: examine centering carefully (front and back), check all four edges under magnification, and look for surface scratches under angled light.

 Related Cards